 From sexy maternity lingerie and sleepwear to hospital bags, real nappies, slings, baby baths and highchairs

 Perfect for serious fitness fiends aiming to keep up their running regime after baby's arrival, the three-wheeled Baby Jogger Performance pushchair - with 21" pneumatic wheels and shock absorbers - comes recommended by Runners' World.
-Not so much a 'stroller' as a 'galloper', it'll set you back around £380.00 (2012) and may require pre-order.
+Not so much a 'stroller' as a 'galloper'.
 Stockists findable via the Baby Jogger website.

 An Oxford based company selling affordable 3 in 1 travel systems for new or seasoned parents.
 The travel systems are very versatile and include a car seat, carry cot and child seat.
 The package also comes with a raincover, mosquito net, cosy toes, sleeping bag and changing bag.
 Email email@example.com for more information.

 Individually designed and hand-made baby bandana bibs for babies made from the highest quality cotton with a super absorbent fleece lining and nickel-free, adjustable press-studs.
 Bibs made in Nottingham, order online.

 - In the holidays, keep an eye on our Family/Kids' Events page for children's activities at Oxford's museums, galleries and beyond.
 There may also be useful nuggets in other of our What's On sections, so it's worth a trawl.